BE A SPARK IN OUR INDUSTRY

 Employment Type: Full-time

-Responsibilities: The Senior Secretary (SS) provides administrative support to a variety of offices.
+Responsibilities: The Executive Secretary (ES) provides administrative support to a variety of offices.
 Depending on the office, some tasks can be more dynamic (i.e., less routine) and challenging than other tasks.
-The SS requires a high level of professionalism, performance, and accountability.
+The ES requires a high level of professionalism, performance, and accountability.
 Support at this level is expected to occur in a fluid and autonomous manner.
-The SS shall be responsible for anticipating administrative requirements in order to proactively support office leadership with day-to-day business rhythms that may involve a wide-range of tasks; they are expected to maintain a flexible work-style that adapts to dynamic office tempos and changing priorities.
-The duties of the SS:
+The ES shall be responsible for anticipating administrative requirements in order to proactively support office leadership with day-to-day business rhythms that may involve a wide-range of tasks; they are expected to maintain a flexible work-style that adapts to dynamic office tempos and changing priorities.
+The duties of the ES:

-- Manage office schedules and calendars to administratively support timely planning, coordination, execution, and completion of business rhythms, corporate requirements, and events (i.e., meetings, town halls, conferences, travel, etc.).
+- Independently manage office schedules and calendars to administratively support timely planning, coordination, execution, and completion of business rhythms, corporate requirements, and events (i.e., meetings, town halls, conferences, travel, etc.).

 - Proactively anticipate and keep leadership and/or staff apprised of high priority issues, requirements, and developments as it relates to office business and administrative activities.
 This includes reading publications, regulations, directive, instructions and guidance and take action or refer those that are important to office leadership, management and/or staff.